lhotakj/enable-wsgi_mod-python37-apache/README.md

 Remove all softlinks, folders and files created, restart Apache

 ### TO DO List
-1. Pre install check validates only if Python 3.7.3 is installed, `mod_wsgi` is not detected
+1. Pre install check validates only if Python 3.7.3 is installed, but does not check `mod_wsgi` version
 2. Limited OS support.
 PR welcomed :)
 3. No ansible playbook for uninstall